-The International Standards and Guidelines for Quality Safe Surgery and Anaesthesia (ISGQSSA) Working Group developed the first international consensus recommendations on the prioritization and distribution of surgical care in low- and middle-income countries (LMICs).
+The International Standards and Guidelines for Quality Safe Surgery and Anaesthesia (ISGQSSA) Working Group developed the first international consensus recommendations on the prioritization and distribution of surgical care in LMICs.
 In partnership with the Fijian Ministry of Health, the group used a modified Delphi process to engage 53 experts from 27 LMICs.
-The resulting 26 consensus statements-published in BMJ Global Health-offer guidance on decentralization, implementation priorities, and guiding principles for governments and international partners in expanding surgical services.
-The working group also conducted the largest global surgery systematic review, summarizing more than 40,000 published articles on effective surgical interventions in LMICs, culminating in 11 Best Practice Recommendations for reducing surgical site infections, improving the quality of trauma systems, and reducing maternal and perinatal mortality.
+The resulting 26 consensus statements published in BMJ Global Health-offer guidance on decentralization, implementation priorities, and guiding principles for governments and international partners in expanding surgical services.
+The working group also conducted the largest global surgery systematic review, summarizing more than 40,000 published articles on effective surgical interventions in LMICs, culminating in 11 best practice recommendations for reducing surgical site infections, improving the quality of trauma systems, and reducing maternal and perinatal mortality.

-The G4 Alliance Operative Encounter Registry Working Group developed the World Health

-Organization (WHO) Operative Encounter module, under the guidance of the WHO Department for Integrated Health Services Clinical Services and Systems.
-Through collaboration with partners-including the African Perioperative Research Group, the College of Surgeons of East, Central and Southern Africa, the Royal College of Surgeons in Ireland, Stellenbosch University and the University of Cape Town, and the Clinical Officer Surgical Training in Africa (COST-Africa) study-and its own 2017 global Delphi process and pilot study, the working group provided extensive technical inputs into the development of an operative module on the WHO's free, online, and open-source Clinical Registry platform.
-Supported by a virtual G4 Alliance Community of Practice, based on the ECHO Project platform, the WHO Operative Encounter module will enable routine surgical case data collection for quality improvement and data-driven advocacy.
+The G4 Alliance Operative Encounter Registry Working Group developed the WHO Operative Encounter module under the guidance of the WHO Department for Integrated Health Services Clinical Services and Systems.
+Through collaboration with partners-including the African Perioperative Research Group, the College of Surgeons of East, Central and Southern Africa, the Royal College of Surgeons in Ireland, Stellenbosch University, and the University of Cape Town-and utilizing the Clinical Officer Surgical Training in Africa study and its own Delphi process and pilot, the Working Group provided extensive technical inputs into the development of an operative module on the WHO's free, online, and open-source Clinical Registry platform.
+Supported by a virtual G4 Alliance Community of Practice, based on the Project ECHO platform, the WHO Operative Encounter module will enable routine surgical case data collection for quality improvement and data-driven advocacy.

-In 2020, the US Government Resource Mobilization Working Group, under the leadership of the G4 Alliance member Mobile

-Surgery International, secured the first-ever language on surgical care in the US government appropriations explanatory report for the US Agency for International Development (USAID), recommending that the agency prioritize treatment of neglected surgical conditions.
-In 2021 and 2022, the working group successfully expanded this language to address the strengthening of surgical systems through national planning.
-In 2022, a letter of support was signed by 16 US surgical societies, advocating for funding to support the implementation of the language.
+In 2020, the U.S. Government Resource Mobilization Working Group, under the leadership of the G4 Alliance member Mobile Surgery International, successfully advocated for inclusion of the first-ever language on surgical care in the US Congressional appropriations explanatory report for the US Agency for International Development (USAID), which recommended the agency prioritize supporting treatment of neglected surgical conditions across LMICs.
+In 2021 and 2022, the Working Group successfully advocated for expansion of this report language to address the strengthening of surgical systems through national planning.
+In 2022, a letter of support was signed by 16 U.S. surgical societies, advocating for funding to support the implementation of the report language.

-The Latin America and Caribbean Working

-Group promotes knowledge sharing and collaboration among organizations operating in the region, expanding the reach of G4 Alliance advocacy.
-It has led the adoption of simultaneous interpretation at G4 Alliance events and the translation of publications and resources, including the Operative Encounter Registry.
-The group also hosts a monthly webinar series and discussion in Spanish and English, with presenters from G4 Alliance member organizations and guests from regional organizations.
+The Latin America and Caribbean Working Group promotes knowledge sharing and collaboration among organizations operating in the region, expanding the reach of G4 Alliance advocacy.
+It has led to the adoption of simultaneous interpretation at G4 Alliance events and the translation of publications and resources, including the Operative Encounter Registry.
+The Working Group also hosts a monthly webinar series and discussion in Spanish and English, with presenters from G4 Alliance member organizations and guests from regional organizations.
 In 2024, the working group convened G4 Alliance member organizations as part of an advocacy campaign led by the Corporacion Latinoamericana para la Salud, supporting the adoption of a strategy for emergency, critical, and operative care by the Regional Committee of WHO for the Americas.